faizan1234567/Brain-Tumors-Segmentation/README.md

 Annotations consistsof  GD-enhancing tumor (ET — label 4), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), more detail here.

+The dataset contains 1251 patient cases that are labelled.
+However, cases in validation set are not labelled.
+Therefore, I splitted the original training dataset into 5 folder of equal size.
+Four of them are used for training and one is used for evaluation.

 The dataset is represented in a directory in the following sturcture, please make necessary changes if required in your case.
 ```
 BraTS21/